sfioritto/planningforaliens-old/_posts/2015-03-11-after-html-and-css.md

 That's why I prepared the free email course “**Web Design Beyond HTML and CSS: 7 practical steps**”.

-It turns the my design process on its head, shakes it up a bit and gives you clear wins every step of the way.
+It turns my design process on its head, shakes it up a bit and gives you clear wins every step of the way.

 [Start your free webdesign course now](http://www.rumendimitrov.com/web-design-beyond-html-css/)